International Efforts to Combat Climate Change

 June 1992 – Rio Earth Summit

 The international community kicked off the fight against climate change in June 1992 in Rio de Janeiro, Brazil, at the second Earth Summit.
-Following the conference, 166 countries signed the United Nations Framework Convention on Climate Change (UNFCCC), which acknowledges humanity’s role in global warming.
-Every year, a Conference of the Parties (COP) brings together all of the countries that have ratified the Convention, which totaled 197 as of 2021.
+Following the conference, 166 countries signed the United Nations Framework Convention on Climate Change (UNFCCC), which acknowledges humanity’s role in .
+Every year, a Conference of the Parties ( ) brings together all of the countries that have ratified the Convention, which totaled 197 as of 2021.
+This summit also formalized the notion of based on three pillars: economic, social and environmental.

 December 1997 – Kyoto Protocol